VoidOne-App/VoidOne/README.md

 ### Lightweight by Design

-Dependencies, background processes, and runtime components should justify their resource cost.
+Every dependency, background process, and runtime component should justify its resource cost.

 ### User Ownership

-Players should remain in control of their games, data, configuration, and experience.
+The player should remain in control of their games, data, configuration, and experience.

+### Open by Design

+The project should remain transparent, inspectable, and accessible to its community.

 ### Evidence Over Marketing

-Performance and technical claims should be backed by implementation, testing, or reproducible benchmarks.
+Technical claims should be supported by implementation, testing, or reproducible benchmarks.

-### Human-Controlled Automation

-Automation and AI may accelerate engineering, but final engineering responsibility remains human.

-### Long-Term Maintainability

-Architecture should remain understandable, testable, and extensible as the project grows.

 ---

-# ✅ Current Foundation
+# 🎯 Current Foundation

-This section describes the project's current foundation rather than its long-term ambitions.
+This section describes the **current project foundation**.

+It intentionally does not present roadmap items as completed functionality.

-## 🧠 Native Core
+## Native Application Foundation

-VoidOne is built around modern native technologies:
+VoidOne is built around:

 - **C++23**
-- **Qt 6.8**
+- **Qt 6**
 - **QML / Qt Quick**
 - **SQLite**
 - **CMake**
 - **Ninja**

-## 🎨 QML / Qt Quick UI
+## Native UI

-Qt Quick and QML provide the foundation for the graphical interface.
+Qt Quick / QML provides the foundation for the graphical interface.

-The architecture separates the visual layer from the native application layer, allowing the UI and underlying systems to evolve independently.
+The project separates the visual layer from the native C++ application layer to keep the architecture maintainable and extensible.

-## 💾 Local Persistence
+## Local Persistence

-SQLite provides the foundation for local application data.
+SQLite provides the foundation for local application persistence.

-This supports the project's local-first direction and avoids making a remote backend a fundamental requirement for basic local application state.
+The local-first architecture is intended to keep core application state independent from a mandatory remote backend.

-## 🔨 Native Build System
+## Cross-Platform Build Foundation

-The project uses CMake as its build configuration system and Ninja where configured as the build generator.

-## 🤖 Engineering Automation

-GitHub Actions and repository automation are used to support development, validation, and build workflows.

-AI-assisted engineering infrastructure is also maintained separately from the player-facing product experience.
+VoidOne is currently developed and tested primarily on **Windows**, while Linux builds are also exercised through the project's CI infrastructure.

+macOS is not currently part of the primary build/test configuration.

 ---